Timwi/KtaneContent/README.md

 Contains the JavaScript used by the manuals that enables the highlighting features, as well as external libraries such as jQuery UI.

+## `JSON`

+Contains JSON files about each module's various pieces of information such as: name, description, source code, release date, steam workshop ID, etc.

 ## `Icons`

 Contains the module icons.
 Each icon should be 32×32 pixels, use alpha transparency, and preferably be minimalized using pngcrush.

 This folder does _not_ contain other UI icons used on the website.
 Those are in `HTML/img`.

+## `puzzles`

+Contains the files of the puzzles made by the community

 ## `More`